guillainbisimwa/likelemba-doc/source/includes/main.md

 > Make sure that your API key is located in `token`.
 In our our case id `*************`

-likelemba API expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Likelemba API expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: *************`